cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   and servers are identified with their public keys by default.
 However, applications may choose alternate identities that are pinned to these public keys.
 For example, servers may use a domain name instead of a public key as their identifier.
-Absent alternate notions of an identity, applications SHOULD set these identities to nil and rely solely on public key information.
+Absent alternate notions of identity, applications SHOULD set these identities to nil and rely solely on public key information.
-- Enumeration prevention: As described in {{create-credential-response}}, if servers receive a credential request for a non-existent client, they SHOULD respond with a "fake" response in order to prevent active client enumeration attacks.
+- Enumeration prevention: As described in {{create-credential-response}}, if servers receive a credential request for a non-existent client, they SHOULD respond with a "fake" response to prevent active client enumeration attacks.
 Servers that implement this mitigation SHOULD use the same configuration information (such as the oprf_seed) for all clients; see {{preventing-client-enumeration}}.
 In settings where this attack is not a concern, servers may choose to not support this functionality.